aminamir97/expenses_app_test/README.md

 # Expenses_App

 This App allowing the user to track his/her personal expenses by few easy operations including : read , filter , delete , add , visualizing chart for the weekly expenses and expenses monthly filter .

+Please note that this app works with ( local database ) so all data saved in the user localStorage and will not be wiped, until the app it self is uninstalled .

 ## Installation